wviveiro/minReactSetup/README.md

 ### Main Files ###
 **index.js** - main entry of the project.
 Here is were we call the ReactDOM and add the global style css file and the routes to the project.
 This file is only modified if some global library is added to the project.

 **routes.js** - The routes of the project.
-The default minimum react project comes with two routes only, **home** and **notfound**.
-Whenever a new **component** is created and it is needed to have its own route, we have to add them in this file.
+The default minimum react project comes with two routes, **home** and **notfound**.

 ### Components ###

 Minimum react setup works with components.
-The minimum requirement for a component to work is a `js` file with a `jsx` structure within, as in the `notfound` component:
+The minimum requirement for a component to work is a `js` file with a `jsx` structure within.
+As and example, the `notfound` component:

 ```javascript
 import React from 'react';